 When the deadly coronavirus spread globally, people living in conflict and crisis were hardest hit.
 The IRC’s response focused on reaching the most vulnerable communities in over 40 countries worldwide.
 From continuing to provide health services to refugees to ensuring even the most remote communities were able to access information.
 The IRC’s COVID response plan was also shared with other aid organisations that might not have health experts available.

 Civilian casualties in Afghanistan reached record levels in the first half of 2021 and the shift in power saw American forces depart the country rapidly in August 2021.
 The IRC began work in Afghanistan in 1988 and now works across 12 provinces providing humanitarian aid.
-The IRC is also supporting the many Afghans who have been forced to flee their country, including those who’ve resettled in the UK.

 As the war in Ukraine saw the fastest growing displacement crisis in Europe since WW2, the IRC was on the ground in Ukraine and neighbouring countries, working with partners to deliver aid to people in need of support.
 In just a year, we reached 2.7 million people with crucial in-person support and online information services.